mihirsamdarshi/ssh-test/README.md

 #### SSH Tunnel
 Requires Rust

-Set the `consts` at the top of the `main.rs` file to your own values, then run the app.
+Set the `const`s at the top of the `main.rs` file to your own values, then run the app.
 I have set a timeout for the app to exit after 0 minutes but that could be easily changed
 ```bash
 $ cd ssh_tunnel